msasen/persist-zustand/README.md

 )
 ```

+**Explanation:** The `urlKeys: ['category', 'sortBy', 'page']` option specifies that only these three keys will be stored in the URL query parameters.
+When these values change, they are automatically synced to the URL, making the filtered state shareable via URL and bookmarkable.
+Other state properties (if any) are not persisted to the URL.

 ### 5. Persistent User Preferences

 Stores user preferences that persist across browser sessions, ideal for theme, language, and notification settings.